UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_rackham.md

 the only difference is that one need specify one want to use the Rackham computer nodes.

-???- question "Want to start an interactive job?"
+???- question "Want to start an interactive session?"

-    See how to start an interactive job on Rackham [here](start_interactive_node_on_rackham.md)
+    See how to start an interactive session on Rackham [here](start_interactive_node_on_rackham.md)

 Here it is shown how to submit a job with: